Ashleigh Beverly couldn’t stop people watching.

 “I thought I had the experience, the wherewithal and the background to be able to produce a festival.
 I was mistaken,” he said.
 “You’re literally building the car as you’re driving.”

-In the process, Carter learned that festivals — which require permitting, licensing and dealing with city departments like fire and police, along with vendors, event insurance, and talent payment — can be overwhelming.
+In the process, Carter learned that festivals — which require permitting, licensing and dealing with city departments like fire and police, along with vendors, event insurance and talent payment — can be overwhelming.

 Eventually, the event made its way to Lakewood Amphitheatre, where an up-and-coming Kendrick Lamar performed in 2014.

 Despite not turning a profit, festival producers and sponsors took notice.
 That same year, One Musicfest netted a coproduction deal with Live Nation that saw Lakewood serve as its home until 2017.
-The Lakewood run culminated with a lineup highlighted by Jill Scott, Yasiin Bey (formerly Mos Def), Damian “Jr. Gong” Marley, Sean Paul, Jidenna, Kaytranada, and Too Short, and Tank and the Bangas.
+The Lakewood run culminated with a lineup highlighted by Jill Scott, Yasiin Bey (formerly Mos Def), Damian “Jr. Gong” Marley, Sean Paul, Jidenna, Kaytranada, Too Short and Tank and the Bangas.

 Though One Musicfest had been a single-day event, Carter always envisioned two days but was met with pushback from Live Nation.

 “They couldn’t see how to scale it,” he said, adding that his partners were wary of expenses.
-“At that point I said, ‘Well, I’ve got to find somewhere else because I can’t keep doing it as a one day.”
+“At that point I said, ‘Well, I’ve got to find somewhere else because I can’t keep doing it as a one-day.”

 In 2018, One Musicfest parted with Live Nation and moved to Central Park as a two-day production.
 The lineup included George Clinton, Jeezy and Nas, Miguel, Brandy, 2 Chainz, T.I., and H.E.R.
-Carter’s vision and ambition were growing like his festival.

 “We get people from Australia, we get people from Alaska, we have people coming in from Toronto,” Carter said about One Musicfest’s fan base.
 “Atlanta is 50% of the audience.
 When people come to it, they say, ‘Yo, I’ve never experienced nothing like this.’”